bigebesikci/volo-blogs/2022-highlights.md

 <h2> ABP Releases </h2>
 <p> ABP Framework released 4 versions from 5.1 to 7.1 in 2022.
 You can check the release logs from <a href="https://github.com/abpframework/abp/releases" target="_blank" rel="nofollow"> ABP Framework Release Logs</a>. </p>
+<p> The most important milestone in these releases is that we upgraded ABP Framework to .NET 7.0 in <a href="https://blog.abp.io/abp/ABP.IO-Platform-7.0-RC-Has-Been-Published" target="_blank"> ABP v7.0</a>.</p>
+<p> Additionally, we switched to OpenIddict for the startup templates in <a href="https://blog.abp.io/abp/ABP.IO-Platform-6.0-RC-Has-Been-Published" target="_blank"> ABP v6.0</a>.</p>

+<h2> ABP Commercial Customers</h2>
+<p> It has been a successful year for ABP Commercial as well as ABP Framework.
+We have already reached to more than 100 countries over the years of ABP Commercial's release.
+This year, we continued to be streamline businesses' development processes with ABP Commercial.
+We have served to different sizes of businesses from <b> more than 50 countries</b> and <b> more than 40 industries </b>.</a></p>
+<p> Additionally, we did <b>286 hours of training</b> to simplify users' learning curve of ABP Framework. </p>
+<p> We have a premium support in which ABP Commercial users can ask their questions directly to ABP Core Team members via <a href="https://support.abp.io/" target="_blank"> ABP Commercial Support Center</a> in addition to community support we provide for ABP Framework users/developers. </p>

+<h2>  </h2>